Rock Machine MC criminal allegations and incidents: Manitoba

 We are a motorcycle club not a gang.
 We want to ride our bikes and wear our patches.
 We don't want kids walking down our front lawn and taking a bullet.

+On July 13, 2011, the Rock Machine Manitoba ordered the Vendettas Motorcycle Club to retaliate for the attacks over the past week.
+The Vendettas Crew firebombed the Hells Angels owned, 187 Ink tattoo parlour on Osborne Street with Molotov cocktails.
+Members of the Winnipeg gang unit had witnessed the entire arson occur while monitoring the area.
+They immediately called the fire department before the blaze got out of control, though it did manage to cause thousands of dollars in damage to the business.
+The police also arrested two members of the Vendettas support club.
+Full-patch Vendettas member, Taylor Morrison and Vendettas prospect, Shaine Stodgell were detained by officers at the scene.
+Stodgell was seen by authorities breaking the window and throwing the incendiary inside the building.
+Morrison was sentenced to 30 months in prison for his part in the incident.
+When Stodgell was finally sentenced in 2012, he was granted 14 months served, this left him 13 months on his sentence.
+He was also given two years probation upon release.
+This was due to fact it was his first criminal incident and he was at low risk to reoffend.

-On August 9, 2011.
-Three Police officers were injured when a Dodge Avenger crashed into multiple police vehicles at a routine traffic stop.
+On August 9, 2011, three Police officers were injured when a Dodge Avenger crashed into multiple police vehicles at a routine traffic stop.
 Three officers were transported to hospital one with serious injuries after, the Averager allegedly hit two marked police cruisers and an unmarked truck all of which according to the Winnipeg Police sustained serious damage, authorities took two members of the Rock Machine associated Vendettas Motorcycle Club and a woman into custody and seized a loaded pistol.
-During 2010 the Rock Machine had begun to retaliate and the conflict reached a height over the summer months of 2011, with several brawls/assaults, shootings and fire-bombings linked to the groups, The conflict resulted in 4 dead and over 20 injured, including three police officers.
+During 2010 the Rock Machine had begun to retaliate and the conflict reached a height over the summer months of 2011, with several brawls/assaults, shootings and fire-bombings linked to the groups, The conflict resulted in 2 dead and over 20 injured, including three police officers and an innocent child.
 The RM support club, the Vendettas Motorcycle Club emerged victorious over the Redline and eventually established four chapters in Manitoba (Winnipeg, Winnipeg East, Brandon, Thompson), by the fall fighting decreased with the Rock Machine gaining the upper hand.

 In September 2011, Operation Flatline resulted in the arrests of 25 more members of the Hells Angels and Redlined MC, further weakening their influence in Manitoba.
 9 of the 25 would receive full convictions.
 Police stated during the court meeting, "Since January 2010, there have been in excess of 20 incidents reported and almost as many unreported incidents of violence between the Redlined/Hells Angels and Vendettas/Rock Machine".